A surgical tooth extraction is required when a simple plier is not enough to remove the tooth.

 painful wisdom tooth

-losing milk teeth late as they blocking the growth of adult teeth
+losing baby teeth late as they blocking the growth of permanent teeth

 unnecessary tooth to orthodontic

 Tooth extraction is a routine intervention.
 There are some cases where the tooth can be removed with a simple tooth removal, and in other cases, oral surgery is needed.

 Simple tooth removal can be considered when there is a suitable part of the tooth above the gum.
 The dentist pulls it with the help of pliers in local anesthesia.

 When is surgical tooth extraction needed?

 In the following cases, this more complex intervention, the surgical tooth removal may be necessary:

 in case of an extensive tooth decay, when tooth could easily break